English 1010: Composition I Online

 The Disability Services Office (DDS) provides support services and coordinates reasonable academic accommodations for students with documented disabilities under the ADA and Section 504 of the Rehabilitation Act.
 Students are responsible for identifying themselves to the DSS office and submitting appropriate documentation in advance of the requested accommodation.
 For more information, contact DSS: (401) 825-2164 in Warwick, (401) 333-7329 in Lincoln, (401) 455-6064 in Providence and (401) 851-1650 in Newport.

-Review IMPORTANT DATES from the CCRI Academic Calendar for Fall 2017:
+Review IMPORTANT DATES that will affect this course from the CCRI Academic Calendar for Spring 2023

 I hope I have not overwhelmed you with all of the above.
 However, I want you to have a clear understanding of course goals and procedures within our online environment.
 Your success is important to me.